leehaoyuan/coverage_fairness/README.md

 		pip install -r requirements.txt

 ## Summary Generation
+The generated summaries can be found in the folder `generated_summary`.

-To generate summaries with different models, please use the scripts in the folder `gen_summary`.
+To generate summaries with different models on your own, please use the scripts in the folder `gen_summary`.
 Specifically, for generating summaries with Gemma2, Llama2, Llama3.1 and Mistral, please use `gen_summary/gen_summary_vllm.py`.
 For generating summaries with other models, please use other corresponding scripts.
-To generate the summary with COOP model, please install the coop package separately following the [instruction](https://github.com/megagonlabs/coop) since its requirements conflict with other packages.
+To generate summaries with COOP model, please install the coop package separately following the [instruction](https://github.com/megagonlabs/coop) since its requirements conflict with other packages.
 To use these scripts, please fill in the huggingface token, claude api key and openai api key in the appropriate place.
-Example usage of these scripts are shown below:
+Example usages of these scripts are shown below:

     python gen_summary/gen_summary_chatgpt.py --model gpt-3.5-turbo-0125 --input_dataset dataset/amazon300v3 --output_summary generated_summary/amazon300v3_summary_gpt3proc.json